openforis/collect-earth-online-doc/docs/source/institution/imagery.rst

    .. note::

        Quotes **MUST BE** "" ASCII/neutral/vertical quotation marks.
 Using “” smart/typographic/curved quotation marks will cause errors.
 Use only Unicode U+0022 and U+0027.

-   vi.
-If you need to proxy your imagery for your WMS, please check **Proxy Imagery**.
-You may need this option if you need to obfuscate a key for your WMS or WTMS. vii.
-If you want to add this imagery source to all of your institution's projects, check the box next to **Add Imagery to All Projects When
+   - If you need to proxy your imagery for your WMS, please check **Proxy Imagery**.
+You may need this option if you need to obfuscate a key for your WMS or WTMS.
-     Saving.**
+   - If you want to add this imagery source to all of your institution's projects, check the box next to **Add Imagery to All Projects When Saving.**

 3. When all fields are filled out, click on **[Add New Imagery]**.

-.. thumbnail:: ../images/imagery2.png
+.. thumbnail:: ../_images/imagery2.png
     :title: Adding WMS imagery
     :align: center
     :width: 50%